Skip to main content

 Actions guide

-Add function calls, handoffs, and SMS triggers to topics.
+Add tool calls, handoffs, and SMS triggers to topics.

 FAQ troubleshooting